ISSUIUC/ISS-PCB/ISS-PCB-CONVENTIONS.md

 ### Grid Size

 Keep the grid size as large as possible.
 The typical size is 1.27mm for components and wires.
-Text, labels, and graphics may be placed on a 0.64mm grid for better alignment.
+Text, labels, and graphics may be placed on a 0.635 mm grid for better alignment.
 The grid size can sometimes be found at a corner of the schematic.

 <img src="images/ISS-PCB-KiCAD-Conventions-Grid-Size.png" alt="MPN" width="200">